Monitoring a developing pandemic with available data: General considerations when monitoring and forecasting in a dynamic environment

-Based on the transitions represented in Figure \ref{fig:diagram}, we are now able to understand transitions from infected to infected, and from infected to hospital and from hospital to recovery or death.
-Even though we are only using available data.
-However, we are still not able to say anything about the total number of deaths in the population due to the pandemic, which are transitions from infected to death in Figure \ref{fig:diagram}.
-To do this we need as available data the additional information on the daily number of people dying outside the hospital due the pandemic.
-We then operate with a dynamic ratio between number of people dying in hospital at a given date and number of people dying outside hospital at a given date, which we denote respectively $N_{\rm in}(t)$ and $N_{\rm out}(t)$.
-For any $t>0$, $g(t)$ is the ratio of number of deaths outside hospital over the number of deaths inside hospital, that is,
+Available data suffice to model transitions from infected to infected, from infected to hospitalized, and from hospitalized to recovery or death.
+Total deaths in the population, corresponding to transitions from infected to death, require additional data on daily deaths outside the hospital.
+Let $N_{\rm in}(t)$ and $N_{\rm out}(t)$ denote the number of deaths in and outside hospitals at time $t>0$, and define the dynamic ratio $F(t)={N_{\rm out}(t)}/{N_{\rm in}(t)}$.

-For any $t$ in the observation interval $(0, T)$ we can estimate this ratio $g(t)$ using the ratio of two non-parametric regression estimators.
-On the numerator, the smoothed regression on time of the number of deaths outside the hospital until $T$, and on the denominator, the smoothed regression on time of the number of deaths inside hospital until $T$.
-Then we estimate $\widehat{g}(t)$, for all $t \in (0, T)$.